wcfrobert/wthisj/README.md

 The parameter c is the orthogonal distance from the neutral axis to any fiber in the perimeter.
 There are two important nuances worth highlighting here:

 * **Consider Signs**: Unbalanced moment is not always symmetrical, where the both positive and negative unbalanced moments are possible.
 In other words, the shear stresses due to $M_u$ is NOT always additive to the shear stress due to $V_u$.
 Therefore, the fiber furthest away from the neutral axis is NOT necessarily the governing fiber.
 * **Shear Section Centroid**: The neutral axis is located at the shear section centroid, NOT the column centroid.
 This distinction is important because the shear section centroid does NOT always coincide with the column centroid.
-We will discuss this ramification of this offset in more detail in section 3.0.
+We will discuss the effect of this offset in section 3.0.

 <p align="center"><img src="./doc/theory8.png" width="60%"></p>